tomas-verescak/template-wday2sfdc-workercase-broadcast/README.md

 There are no particular considerations for this Anypoint Template regarding Workday as data origin.

 # Run it! <a name="runit"/>
-Simple steps to get Workday Salesforce Case Broadcast running.
+Simple steps to get Workday Salesforce Worker Case Broadcast running.

 ## Running on premise <a name="runonopremise"/>